Suburb overview

 Growth: Strong Rental Demand: Moderate Investor Sentiment: Strong

 Prospect enters 2026 with a demographic tailwind — household incomes 29% above the South Australia suburb median of $80,964 and a population of 14,584 give it the depth and purchasing power to outperform the wider SA market over the next 12–18 months.
-Rental coverage runs at ~79% of the typical mortgage ($1,517/month rent vs $1,929/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 77/100 places Prospect in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~79% of the typical mortgage ($1,517/month rent vs $1,929/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Prospect is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

 Is Prospect a good suburb for investment?

-Prospect scores 77/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 14,584, median household income of $104,052/year and median weekly rent of $350.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Prospect suits you depends on your strategy, but the fundamentals are concrete: a population of 14,584, a median household income of $104,052/year and median weekly rent of $350.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Prospect?

-The main demand drivers in Prospect are proximity to Adelaide (5 km), an above-state-median household income of $104,052/year, a dwelling mix that is 63% separate houses, roughly 4 schools and 6 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Prospect are proximity to Adelaide (5 km), an above-state-median household income of $104,052/year, a dwelling mix that is 63% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Prospect?